AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/config-editor-settings.md

 >[!INFO]
 >
-> This article is specific for Editor 2.O.
-To get Editor 2.0 enabled, please contact the AEM Guides Customer Success team.
+> This article is exclusively for New Editor.
+To get New Editor enabled, please contact the AEM Guides Customer Success team.

 The Editor settings provides a centralized configuration panel that allows you to customize Editor behavior at an individual author level.
 It provide greater flexibility, consistency, and control during the authoring process.